nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     2. Test case: `theme not_found.json`, where `not_found.json` does not exist (Invalid data)<br>
        Expected: Nothing happens.
 Error details shown in the status message.

+3. Automatically applying predefined theme across instances

+    3. Test case: `theme @pulp`.

+    3. Close the application.

+    3. Relaunch the application.
+Observe that the theme of the application persists.

+4. Automatically applying user defined theme across instances

+    4. Test case: Applying valid theme with no external modification `theme some_theme.json`.

+    4. Close the application.

+    4. Reopen the application.
+Observe that the theme of the application persists.

+    4. Test case: Applying valid theme with external modification `theme some_theme.json`.

+    4. Close the application.

+    4. Delete `some_theme.json`.

+    4. Relaunch the application.
+Observe that the the default theme is applied to the application.

 ### Viewing different details panel: `view`